nickheal/await-error-handle/README.md

 ## Installation

-Add to your project using `npm i --save await-error-handle`
+Add to your project using `npm i -S await-error-handle`

 ## Usage